 Elevate your communication skills with our comprehensive Shorthand Training – Sign up now to write faster and more efficiently!

-Now that we understand the Touch Typing meaning and its importance let's delve into how you can get started.
+Now that we understand the Touch Typing meaning and its importance, let's delve into how you can get started while also minimising the risk of Typing Injury.
 Getting started with Touch Typing is a pivotal step toward improving your typing speed and accuracy.
-Here's an in-depth guide on how to begin your Touch Typing journey:
+Here's an in-depth look at how to begin your Touch Typing journey:

 Before diving into Touch Typing, it's crucial to gauge your starting point.
 You can find various online typing tests and software that will measure your current typing speed and accuracy.
 Knowing where you stand initially will help you track your progress as you improve.